 By KBB.com Editors

-The PT Cruiser continues as one of the most stylish and fun-to-own compact wagons on the market.
+The 2009 Chrysler PT Cruiser continues as one of the most stylish and fun-to-own compact wagons on the market.
 While some may argue its retro look has grown tiresome, sales remain strong, as does the demand for aftermarket parts and accessories.
 Beyond its flamboyant "look at me" exterior, the PT Cruiser provides a roomy and highly flexible interior as adept at hauling kids and cargo as it is serving tailgate, or, rather, liftgate-party duty.
-Unlike most cars in this segment, Chrysler offers PT buyers a choice of three fuel-efficient engines, two of which are turbocharged.
-Best of all, the PT Cruiser's price tag starts around $15,000, making it a vehicle just about anyone can afford.
+Unlike most cars in this segment, Chrysler offers PT buyers a choice of fuel-efficient engines, one of which is turbocharged.
+Best of all, the PT Cruiser's price tag starts around $18,500, making it a vehicle just about anyone can afford.

 If you're looking for a full-size recreation of a 1940s American sedan, the PT Cruiser will be too small and probably not cushy enough for you.
 And if you look at it as an alternative small SUV like the Honda CR-V or Toyota RAV4, the PT Cruiser does not offer the same ground clearance or optional all-wheel drive.